eunseon02/DynOSAM/READMEv2.md

  - `dataprovider/image/mask` (sensor_msgs.msg.Image)
  - `dataprovider/image/flow` (sensor_msgs.msg.Image)

-where each topic represents one of the expected input images in the following form:
--  __rgb__ image is expected to be a valid 8bit image (1, 3 and 4 channel images are accepted).
--  __depth__ must be a _CV_64F_ image where the value of each pixel represents the _metric depth_.
--  __mask__ must be a CV_32SC1 where the static background is of value 0 and all other objects are lablled with a tracking label $j$.
-- __flow__ must be a CV_32FC2 representing a standard optical-flow image representation.

-In `RGBD` mode only camera intrinsics, rgb and depth images are required and all other image processing (including object detection) is done as part of the pipeline.
+In `RGBD` mode, only camera intrinsics, rgb and depth images are required and all other image processing (including object detection) is done as part of the pipeline.

 ### 3.2.1 Running using RBG-D camera